NASA Citizen Scientist

-What motivated you to volunteer as a NASA citizen scientist?
-How did you learn about NASA citizen science?
+What motivated you to be a NASA citizen scientist?

-Well, actually, I didn’t.
-I was contacted by Dr. Toshi Nishimura, who was interested in using my photos for the study they were doing on STEVE (STEVE is an acronym that stands for Strong Thermal Emission Velocity Enhancement; read more here and on the Aurorasaurus project blog).
+I was contacted by Dr. Toshi Nishimura, who was interested in using my photos for the study they were doing on STEVE (STEVE is an acronym that stands for Strong Thermal Emission Velocity Enhancement).
 I had posted some pictures on Space Weather, and also put them on my Flickr account.
 I do a lot of photography.

 STEVE is a strange thing, it doesn’t happen with every aurora.
 Not with strong solar storms.
 Both events where I saw it, there was nothing particularly unusual happening.
 I’ve seen stronger auroras with no STEVE.
 But that night when I saw it, it came up like a fountain of light from behind the hill.
 It looked like flames coming out the top of the hill.

 I’ve seen it a few times.
 I’ve seen it stretch from one horizon to the other.
-My son was out there with me the time I got the picket fence in 2016 - we were bouncing off the wall at that.
+My son was out there with me the time I got the image of the picket fence in STEVE in 2016 - we were bouncing off the wall at that.
 When it jumped to the east, it was like a flash - incredibly fast.
 It shot across and disappeared on the eastern horizon.
 We’d watched it for 45 minutes.
 That was a lot of fun.

 What do you do when you’re not doing science with NASA?
 Tell us about your job and your hobbies.

 Right now, it’s the camera.
 I’ve figured out how to hack inexpensive cameras to take long exposures.
 I end up toasting the sensors on the cameras eventually.
-Now I have a nice Nikon and I’m waiting on a better lens for the night sky.
-I have a 50 mm.
-I’m waiting on a new 24mm f/1.4 lens.
-I can’t do the things I did with the cheaper cameras until I get the new lens.
+Now I have a nice Nikon and a better lens for the night sky.

 I also take care of the hummers (hummingbirds) when they’re here.
-Got a lot of hummers.
-I’ve gone through 8 lbs of sugar a day to feed them.
+We have a lot of hummers.
+I’ve gone through eight pounds of sugar a day to feed them.
 Once I left a door open and a little later, I started hearing thumping and stuff - we had well over 100 hummers inside the house.
 It took a long time to get them out of the house.
 They all made it.

 What have you discovered or learned as a NASA citizen scientist?

 NASA’s a good thing, I know that!
 I’m a fan of NASA.
 I grew up watching all that stuff from Sputnik all the way on through.
 I was born in ‘49 and have been watching NASA my whole life.
-Been quite a ride.
+It’s been quite a ride.